cds-snc/data-lake/docs/data/pipelines/platform/gc-forms/templates.md

 There are no form submissions as part of this dataset and only the form owner's name and Government of Canada email address is available in the `users` table.
 The data is partitioned by month, and updated daily.
 It can be queried in Superset as follows:

+Note that this dataset also contains a historical snapshot of published form information that was exported from a manually maintained external source.

 ```sql
 -- Templates
 SELECT